PFAS as a Water Contaminant

-WETS has been monitoring the developing regulatory situation with respect to PFAS, and reviewing industry efforts to identify the best means of PFAS removal from drinking water.
-Effective technologies include activated carbon treatment, ion exchange resins, and high-pressure membranes such as nanofiltration or reverse osmosis.
+WETS has been monitoring the developing regulatory situation with respect to PFAS and reviewing industry efforts to identify the best methods to remove PFAS from water.
+Effective technologies for PFAS water treatment include activated carbon treatment, ion exchange resins, and high-pressure membranes such as nanofiltration or reverse osmosis.

-WETS has entered into a strategic cooperation and master services agreement with Emerging Compounds Treatment Technologies, Inc for providing their media-based treatment services, including activated carbon and ion exchange technologies for PFAS removal.
+WETS has entered into a strategic cooperation and master services agreement with Emerging Compounds Treatment Technologies, Inc for providing their media-based treatment services, including activated carbon and ion exchange technologies for PFAS removal from water.

 WETS will continue to monitor the developing situation with respect to PFAS contamination in water.
 If you have any questions or concerns, feel free to call and speak with one of our professional engineers.

 Solutions to Your Water Treatment Needs

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.